yesjaysonb/dummy-repo/README.md

 # dummy-repo
-Dummy repository to be used for demonstrating git stuff
+summy repository to be used for demonstrating git stuff

-Stuff here.
+stuff here.

-More new stuff.
+more new stuff.

-I am trying this at home.
+i am trying this at home.